wildkq4gui-code/6h-sf16-bot/README.md

 ## Deployment / Workflow

-The repository includes a GitHub Actions workflow that runs the scheduled bot daily at 13:00 UTC (07:00 CST when CST = UTC−6):
+The repository includes a GitHub Actions workflow that starts the scheduled bot daily at 11:45 UTC (05:45 America/Chicago local time):

 - Workflow file: `.github/workflows/lichess-bot.yml`
 - It expects a repository secret named `LICHESS_TOKEN` (your Lichess bot API token).